sadiqshifa/RMAS/README.md

 ## The live agents

-Two working AI-powered compliance agents, running in a browser with no installation required.
+Three working AI-powered compliance agents, running in a browser with no installation required.

 ### Agent 1 — SCRA DMDC Integration (Type 1 + Type 4)

 [**→ Open agent**](https://sadiqshifa.github.io/RMAS/scra-dmdc-agent.html)

 **DMDC Agent Run** — executes a military status verification workflow across four scenarios.
-A real Claude AI model generates the compliance analysis, gate hold explanation, and required actions in real time.
+When run inside Claude.ai, or with your own Anthropic API key entered in the agent, a live Claude model generates the compliance analysis, gate hold explanation, and required actions in real time.
+Without a key — the default for any visitor opening the page directly — the agent runs in fallback mode: the same deterministic routing, gates, and audit logging execute normally, with pre-written compliance guidance in place of live AI analysis, clearly labeled as such.

 - **Active duty:** Gate holds, institution-wide account sweep across four accounts, AI generates required actions with statutory basis
 - **Not active:** Gate cleared, AI generates safe harbor scope note with residual obligation language